collocations.org

 exclusive

-The TV station has signed an exclusive deal to show all United''s home games.
+The TV station has signed an exclusive deal to show every game of the season.

 The company are offering cut-price deals on many flights.